Camp Salvation

 Camp Salvation was a refugee camp set up on September 23, 1849, to help those traveling to the California Gold Rush.
 Emigrants were crossing the harsh Sonoran Desert to get to California through the Southern Emigrant Trail.
 The camp was located in the current town of Calexico, California.
 Lieutenant Cave Johnson Couts, an Escort Commander with the International Boundary Commission set up the camp.
 From September 23 till December 1, 1849, the camp helped travelers on the trail.
 In June 1849 the United States Boundary Commission arrived in San Diego to survey the international border between United States and Mexico, which led to the creation of the Camp.

 California Historical Landmark

-A California Historical Marker was setup in 1965 by the California State Park Commission working with City of Calexico and the John P. Squibob with E Clampus Vitus.
+A California Historical Marker was set up in 1965 by the California State Park Commission working with City of Calexico and the John P. Squibob with E Clampus Vitus.
 The marker is at the 400 Block of East 5th Street, Calexico.
 The California Historical Landmark number 808.